tnkr-repos/html-css-js/layouts.md

 from the total available space (so similar to the operation of `content-box`).
 So if elements are not aligning properly even after adding these properties then the issue is with flex items not having same amounts of `margin` or `padding`

+- Flexbox treats text as flex-items.
+So we can use `align-items` and `justify-content` to center text in a `div`

 ## CSS GRID